Second Degree Murder

 Second-degree murder is a serious crime in Pennsylvania.
 The charge is applied where the homicide was committed when a person was in the process of committing a felony.

 If you are convicted of this crime, you may face a life of imprisonment.
-It is important that you retain an experienced Pittsburgh criminal lawyer to stand beside you and gather all evidence that proves a solid defense for your case.What Is Murder In The Second Degree?
+It is important that you retain an experienced Pittsburgh criminal defense lawyer to stand beside you and gather all evidence that proves a solid defense for your case.What Is Murder In The Second Degree?

 Second-degree murder is killing someone in the process of committing another felony crime.
 You can be charged with second-degree murder whether you are the main perpetrator of the other crime or just an accomplice.